cloud-gov/cg-site/_posts/2021-06-10-external-domain-migration-announcement.md

 ## What you need to do

 The new external-domain service uses a different method of validation with Let's Encrypt, which relies on specific DNS records being created on your part.
 To begin the migration, we need you to create 2 DNS CNAME records for each domain on your custom-domain or cdn-route instances.

-The first
-CNAME should created for the record `_acme-challenge.$DOMAIN` and should have the value `_acme-challenge.$DOMAIN.external-domains-production.cloud.gov`.
+The first CNAME should created for the record `_acme-challenge.$DOMAIN` and should have the value `_acme-challenge.$DOMAIN.external-domains-production.cloud.gov`.
+In other words, if you have a custom-domain service created for
-In other words, if you have a custom-domain service created for `directorate.agency.gov`, you'd want to create a CNAME record `_acme-challenge.directorate.agency.gov` with value `_acme-challenge.directorate.agency.gov.external-domains-production.cloud.gov`.
+`directorate.agency.gov`, you'd want to create a CNAME record `_acme-challenge.directorate.agency.gov` with value `_acme-challenge.directorate.agency.gov.external-domains-production.cloud.gov`.

 The second CNAME should be for `$DOMAIN` and should point to `$DOMAIN.external-domains-production.cloud.gov`.
 Using the `directorate.agency.gov` example above, this would be `directorate.agency.cloud.gov.external-domains-production.cloud.gov`.
 Note that the second change here changes how users get to your site.
-We've made every effort to validate we're prepared for this change, but you're encouraged to validate that `$DOMAIN.external-domains-production.cloud.gov` currently resolves before making this change.
-You can do this by directly comparing the outputs of `nslookup $DOMAIN` and `nslookup $DOMAIN.external-domains-production.cloud.gov`, or by modifying your `hosts` file to point `$DOMAIN` to one of the IP addresses `$DOMAIN.external-domains-production.cloud.gov` currently resolves to
+We've made every effort to validate we're prepared for this change, but you're encouraged to validate that
+`$DOMAIN.external-domains-production.cloud.gov` currently resolves before making this change.
+You can do this by directly comparing the outputs of `nslookup $DOMAIN` and `nslookup $DOMAIN.external-domains-production.cloud.gov`, or by modifying your `hosts` file to point `$DOMAIN` to one of the IP addresses `$DOMAIN.external-domains-production.cloud.gov` currently resolves to.
+If either of these tests fail, STOP, do not update your DNS, and contact cloud.gov support for assistance.

+Customers that experience issues, or that have questions about this change, can send a request to support@cloud.gov.